bitboody/Necromancer/README.md

 <h2 id="about">About</h2>

 I started this project in hopes to improve my TCP networking abilities and because I was interested in the subject.
-I am not liable for any perceived damages or harm that may result from the improper use of this software; it was only created for educational purposes.
+DISCLAIMER: I am not liable for any perceived damages or harm that may result from the improper use of this software; it was only created for educational purposes.

 ---------------